 How can you do this?
-The key is to take a systematic approach to both talent management and global mobility – you need to build a relocation structure in which these divisions are integrated, and everyone involved has access to the information they need to make the right decisions and assignments.
+The key is to take a systematic approach to both talent management and global mobility.
+You need to build a relocation structure in which these divisions are integrated.
+Everyone involved has access to the information they need to make the right decisions and assignments.
 Working on a case-by-case basis isn't adequate to the complexity of your task.

 The good news is that while this isn't easy, you don't have to build such a system from scratch.
 Equus Software offers a number of solutions that can help you build this integrated system and manage your global mobility program in an informed and intelligent manner.

-For example, with the Equus Ecosystem, we can help you use Equus technologies to integrate not just your organizational resources, but also vendors and other external suppliers, ensuring everyone is on the same page and working with the same information.
+For example, with the Equus Ecosystem, we can help you use Equus technologies to integrate your organizational resources, vendors and other external suppliers.
+Ensuring everyone is on the same page and working with the same information.
 This connected system not only lets you see the status of any given assignment and mobile employee, but you can also leverage the integrated technology to help determine and chart the employee's career path and determine if he or she is well-suited for another assignment.